Toroid-io/drone-kicad/README.md

 ## Base images

-We maintain a squashed Docker image of KiCad development version on top of ArchLinux [here](https://hub.docker.com/r/toroid/kicad-base/).
+We maintain a Docker image of KiCad v5 on top of ArchLinux [here](https://hub.docker.com/r/toroid/kicad-base/).

 ## License